datnguyen92/my-profile/README.md

 # Nguyen Thanh Dat
 209 Le Hong Phong, D5, Ho Chi Minh, Vietnam
 (84) 90 669 5527 - dat.nguyenthanhit@gmail.com

+## About Me
+An engineer focuses mainly on mobile development
+-	With 4 years of experience and passion for mobile development
+-	Hardworking and forward thinking
+-	A willing-to-learn attitude and a confident communicator
+-	Both a team player and independently self-working

 ## Working Experience
 ### Software Engineer at Grab (March 2017 - Present)